Closing A Medical Practice Upon Retirement

 Attorney Consultation

-Others who would benefit from consultation with legal counsel before retirement include physicians who intend to close their practice without selling any of its assets, those who are retiring from a group practice or a medical corporation or partnership, and executors of the estates of deceased physicians.
+Others who would benefit from consultation with legal counsel before closing a practice include physicians who intend to close their practice without selling any of its assets, those who are retiring from a group practice or a medical corporation or partnership, and executors of the estates of deceased physicians.

 Notifying Patients

-This is perhaps the most important part of closing your practice; patients must be given appropriate notice (as early as practical; MIEC recommends a minimum of 30 days) so that they can begin to transition their care to another provider- this may include scheduling follow-up appointments if necessary, obtaining refills of medications, and perhaps soliciting assistance in finding another provider.
+Perhaps the most important part of closing your practice is ensuring patients’ continuity of care.
+Provide appropriate notice as early as practical (MIEC recommends a minimum of 30 days) so they can begin to transition their care to another provider.
+This may include scheduling follow-up appointments if necessary, obtaining refills of medications, and perhaps helping patients to find another practitioner.

 Custody and Transfer of Medical Records

-If you sell your practice, and the buyer agrees, you may designate the purchaser of your practice as the new custodian of your records.
+If you sell your practice and the buyer agrees, you may designate the buyer as the new custodian of your records.
 You may not sell patient records or “transfer” patients automatically to another physician’s care.
-You may recommend to your patients that they continue treatment with the new provider, but be careful to advise patients that they are free to select any physician they wish.
+Though physicians may sell the tangible and intangible assets of the practice, including “good will,” they may not “sell” or otherwise transfer patients to another physician without the patient’s consent.
+You may recommend to your patients that they continue treatment with the new provider but be certain to advise patients that they are free to choose any physician they wish.

 When transferring custody of records as part of a sale, it is prudent to specify in the purchase contract that the buyer:

-• Will make the records available to you in the event you require them for any reason, including the defense of a claim; and,
+• Will make the records available to you in the event you require them for any reason, including the defense of a claim.

-• Will preserve the records for at least ten years following transfer of custody, and that the records may not be destroyed without your consent.
+• Will preserve the records for at least ten years following transfer of custody, and that the records may not be destroyed before the passing of ten years, without your consent.

-If you do not sell your practice, you may still designate a physician to be custodian of your records if they agree to do so.
-This person must keep the records for the required period of time; and they make them available to you, the courts, and to patients upon presentation of an appropriate authorization or subpoena.
-Whether or not a fee is paid to the custodian of records, MIEC recommends that you and the custodian sign a written agreement delineating the terms of the custodianship.
+If you do not sell your practice, you may still designate a physician or other medical entity to be custodian of your records if they agree to do so.
+This person or entity must keep the records for the required period of time and make them available to you, the court, and to patients upon presentation of an appropriate authorization.
+Whether or not a fee is paid to the custodian of records, MIEC strongly recommends that you and the custodian sign a written agreement outlining the terms of the custodianship.

 Lastly, you may store the records yourself and continue to act as the custodian of records.
 In any case, provide your patients with specific information regarding how they can request a copy of their medical records after your retirement.